Register for a Hike

 Elevation Change of -300 feet

-This is a walk through history and all downhill: the first transcontinental railroad, highway, air route, wagon trains, Sierra Crest, 1914 underpass, ads painted on the rocks 100 years ago and still visible, petroglyphs 2-4000 years old, Chinese RR workers camp, and wonderful views.
-Learn about some of the automobile transcontinentalists and some firsts: the first bicyclist over the Sierra, the first auto over the Sierra, and the first motorized crossing of the U.S. (over Donner Summit.)
+Summit Canyon shows the riches of Donner Summit history and show you that Donner Summit is indeed the most historically significance square mile in California.
+Here’s the first transcontinental railroad, first transcontinental highway, first transcontinental air route, and first transcontinental telephone line.
+The first wagon trains to come to California with wagons came up the canyon.
+The Donner Party rescuees came up the canyon.
+There’s the 1914 underpass, ads painted on the rocks more than a 100 years ago and still (barely) visible, There are petroglyphs 2-4000 years old, and the Chinese RR workers camp.
+Learn about some of the first transcontinentalists by automobile, and some smaller firsts: the first bicyclist over the Sierra, the first auto over the Sierra, the first motorized crossing of the U.S. (over Donner Summit.), and more.
+Then of course, there are the wonderful views.
+This walk through history is all downhill.
+We’ll use cars to shuttle back up to lunch.

 Planned Departure Time is: 08:30